A 12-month foundational program for recent nursing graduates or otherwise eligible nurses

-Please review our Frequently Asked Questions for information regarding the application process, uploading application documents (resume, cover letter and reference letters are all required at the time of application) and the RN Residency Interview Event.
+For information regarding the application process, uploading application documents (resume, cover letter and reference letters are all required at the time of application) and the RN Residency Interview Event, please review our Frequently Asked Questions.

 Residency Program Requirements for New Hire or Transfer:

 - All external applicants must have a BSN to be eligible for the Johns Hopkins All Children’s Hospital RN Residency Program.
 Current Johns Hopkins All Children’s Hospital employees who have an ASN are eligible to apply to the program.

 - Candidates who have less than six months work experience as an RN prior to cohort start date

 - Current Florida RN License will be required at least one week prior to start date